Tae'lor Purdy-Korell Athletics

 Hometown: Agate, Colo.

 Alma Mater: Regis University

-Tae'lor Purdy-Korell completed her second season as an assistant women's basketball coach at Concordia University in 2016-17.
+Tae'lor Purdy-Korell completed her third season as an assistant women's basketball coach at Concordia University in 2017-18.
 The 2016-17 season marked her first as a full-time assistant on head coach Drew Olson's staff.

 Following her impressive collegiate career, which saw her total 1,850 points (second in Regis history), Tae’lor played professionally for CBV Binnenland of Barendrecht, Netherlands.
 She averaged 12 points and six rebounds and had season single-game highs of 29 points, 10 rebounds and five steals.